-Essentially, we strive to get our community to say “wow” as often as possible.
-Through deeper awareness and appreciation for the awesomeness of natural world, people are moved and motivated to be better stewards of creation because we only take care of what we love.
+Essentially, our goal is to inspire our community to say “wow” as often as possible.
+We create hands-on programs and opportunities that cultivate deeper awareness and appreciation for the natural world where people are moved and motivated to be better stewards of creation because we only take care of what we love.

 How do you do so much with such a small staff?

 Passion, care, connection and love.
 Shoresh staff are deeply inspired by Jewish wisdom and tradition AND are deeply concerned about the current state of the world and the disconnection between humans and the natural world.
 We feel a sense of urgency to mobilize the Jewish community to become responsible stewards of creation and this is what motivates us to do as much as we can with limited resources.

 In 2019, we created our Theory of Change which outlines our unique, practical and effective approach to culture change.
 Check it out here.